Anasqabbal/cpp/README.md

 # The Goal of Module00
 - ex00 : creat a simple program that takes input as a argument and print it to the user in uppercase format

+# what is OOP
+objected oriented programming is approach that makes you view your program as objects instead a series of steps, it views it as a group of objects that have certain properties and can take certain actions

 ## New thing based on C